Protect Yourself Against Cyber Fraud

 - If you see something suspicious on the Internet or if you've been victimized by a fraud, immediately contact the Banking Department or another regulatory agency (see below).

 The Federal Bureau of Investigation (FBI) and the National White Collar Crime Center host an Internet Fraud Complaint Center, which accepts online Internet crime complaints.

-OnGuardOnline.gov, managed by the Federal Trade Commission, is the federal government’s website to help you be safe, secure and responsible online.
+OnGuardOnline.gov, managed by the Federal Trade Commission, provides tips to help you be safe, secure and responsible online.